rubocode/frontier.nvim/doc/design/README.md

 > **Frederick P. Brooks, Jr.**

-So my goal was not to invent the fastest loading colorscheme, but to design the most intuitive abstraction that captures the sematics of the problem domain faithfully.
+So my goal was not to invent the fastest loading colorscheme, but to design the most intuitive abstraction that captures the semantics of the problem domain faithfully.

 > Premature optimization is the root of all evil.